burgesQ/sosound-tools/docs/dl.md

 ## deps

 You can install the dependencies by running `dl -i`.
 The dependencies are :

 - [scdl](1),
 - [youtube-dl](2),
 - [ffmpeg](3) (which is a deps from yt-dl),

 ## config files

-The default one are used for testing is under `./etc/`
+The one used by default are  is located under the `./etc/` directory.

 ### dl.conf

 The `dl.conf` file is a simple text file that container, on each line (terminated by an `\n`), a name and a url.

-The name will be used to create a directory named after it and the music from the url will be downloaded from there.
+The name will be used to create a directory named after it and the music from the url will be downloaded in there.

 The following example will download the song `Shined On Me - Praise Cats Feat Andrea Love` into the `YouTube` directory:
 ```